armcortex3445/java-convenience-store-7-armcortex3445/README.md

     - [ ] means not tested
     - [x] means tested

+## Store Logic
+- [ ] find product by name with options that find promoted or non-promoted or both
+- [ ] access product data of repository by finding product

 ## Promotion

 - [x] Promotion is able to applied whether today is on event days.